devojyoti96/P-AIRCARS/docs/install.rst

 Installation
 ============
 P-AIRCARS is a self-contained python package.
 It is build on python3.
 Python version greater than 3.6 is required for P-AIRACRS.
-We recommend to use python virtual environment to install P-AIRCARS, but it is not a necessary requirement.
+It is recommended to use python virtual environment to install P-AIRCARS, but it is not a necessary requirement.
 Installation steps are as follows.

 Creating virtual environment
 ****************************